Compare two cars

 Verdict

 Ford appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Italian car offers significantly better overall protection, taking the lead here.
-It all continues in the same direction, with Alfa Romeo being considerably quicker, thus putting more smile on driver's face.
+It all continues in the same direction, with Alfa Romeo outracing its opponent in any situation possible, making it better choice for boy racers.
 It does come at a cost though, and that's the fuel consumption...
-No mistake, whatever you decide here, but I'd still go for the Alfa Romeo.
+It's not difficult to say then that if I'd need to make a choice, it would definitely be the Alfa Romeo.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among more than 12.000 different ones in our database.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, out of 12.000+ vehicles we currently have in our database.